okh3/HorseRaceSimulator/README.md

 # HorseRaceSimulator

-A Java-based horse racing simulator featuring text-based race visualization, multiple horses with unique characteristics, and dynamic race mechanics based on confidence levels.
-Demonstrates OOP principles with encapsulation and real-time console animation.
+A Java-based horse racing simulator featuring both text-based and GUI race visualization, multiple horses with unique characteristics, dynamic race mechanics based on confidence levels, and a comprehensive betting system.
+Demonstrates OOP principles with encapsulation and real-time animation.

 ## Table of Contents
 - [Project Overview](#project-overview)